Incompressible limit of the Ericksen-Leslie hyperbolic liquid crystal model in compressible flow: Acknowledgments

 \section{Acknowledgments}

-Fucai Li is supported in part by NSFC (Grant Nos.
-11671193 and 11971234) and a project funded by the priority academic program development of Jiangsu higher education institutions.
+Liang Guo is supported by Doctoral Research Foundation of Henan University (Grant No. CX3050A0970029).
 Ning Jiang is supported by NSFC (Grant Nos.
 11471181 and 11731008).
+Fucai Li is supported in part by NSFC (Grant Nos.
+12071212 and 11971234) and a project funded by the priority academic program development of Jiangsu higher education institutions.
+Y.-L. Luo is supported by grants from the NSFC (Grant No. 12201220), the Guang Dong Basic and Applied Basic Research Foundation (Grant No. 2021A1515110210), and the Science and Technology Program of Guangzhou (Grant No. 202201010497.